How to Find a Fairy In Your House

 I also believe that some fairies are attached to families or bloodlines.
 They are guardian spirits or guides that are passed down from person to person over the centuries.
 Sometimes these “fairies” may have even once lived human lives and now they have the job to protect the family’s line from the Otherworld.
 Still sometimes we are able to summon these beings to us and into our homes.
 But it takes a special person, the right conditions, and the willing fairy to live in our houses.

 Don’t be mistaken.
 Not all fairies look like Tinkerbell and act like Cinderella’s fairy godmother.
 Many are mischievous, misshapen, and even downright frightening to behold.
 The garden fairy variety are typically the ones that look closest to the pixie Tinkerbell.
 But you also have gnomes that take up residence in the roots of old trees that sometimes look endearing, other times creepy.
 Don’t expect that whatever being is in your house will be cute and cuddly.
 The fae are unpredictable and shapeshifting beings.
 They aren’t to be messed with and they aren’t simply play-things.

 Signs There Are Fairies In Your House

 If you’re a friend of the fairies, it’s possible you already have a fairy living in your house.
-There are usually a few tell-tale signs when a fairy is in your house:
+You may even live on the land where fairies have always resided.
+Or you’ve called one to you through magical endeavors.
+There are usually a few tell-tale signs when a fairy is already living in your house:

 - the cat or dog acts strangely, plays with someone/something invisible or stares up at the ceiling